 You don’t need to have any design skills at all, because you’re starting from tested, proven high converting templates.

-The LeadPages editor is easy to use and you can make simple edits to various elements on the template.
-For example you can change things colors, images and customizing fonts very quickly.
+Leadpages now has two different landing page editors.
+The original point and click editor which allows you to make simple edits to various elements on the template and change basic properties like colors, images and fonts very quickly.

 What makes LeadPages standout from the competition is the pure number of templates to pick from.
 And the number of templates being added is expanding every month.
 Basically, they have templates for almost any situation you can think of including: